Credit quality issues weigh on Live Oak

 The $12.6 billion-asset bank ranks among the nation's most active Small Business Administration loan producers, so a significant portion of its loan portfolio consists of 7(a) loans guaranteed up to 85% by the federal government.

 Live Oak's credit issues offset what it said was an exceptionally strong performance by its lenders.
 Third-quarter originations totaled $1.8 billion, up 64% year over year.
-It was the highest quarterly loan production in company history, excepting the second quarter in 2020, when originations spiked to $2.18 billion due to Paycheck Protection Program lending.
+It was the highest quarterly loan production in company history, except for the second quarter in 2020, when originations spiked to $2.18 billion due to Paycheck Protection Program lending.

 The added loans drove third-quarter revenues, which totaled $129.9 million, about 2% higher than a year ago.
 The loan portfolio totaled $10.2 billion on Sept.
 30, up 15% from the same time last year.
 At $3.5 billion, the loan pipeline hit an all-time high, the company said.